 Length: 14 days/13 nights in the region of Rajashthan

 Accommodations: 5-star hotels and noble countryside estates

 Peggy is always out in the field creating new relationships, blazing down the road less traveled which is precisely what makes her trips unique.
 They are hand-crafted and hand-led.
-If you strive to connect with the culinary culture and the people who take pride in their region’s cuisine, take this trip of a lifetime.
+If you strive to connect with a culinary culture and the people who take pride in their region’s cuisine, take this trip of a lifetime to India’s heart.